GreatTitanDev/NeuralSheild-repo/CONTRIBUTING.md

 *   **Use a clear and descriptive title.**
 *   **Provide a detailed description of the proposed enhancement.**
-*   **Explain why this enhancement would be useful** to most ShieldGate users.
+*   **Explain why this enhancement would be useful** to most NeuralShield users.
 *   **List any other platforms or contexts** where this enhancement would be relevant.

 ### 🌍 Adding Support for New Platforms
-A key goal of ShieldGate is to be universally useful.
+A key goal of NeuralShield is to be universally useful.
 If you want to help add detection for a new platform (e.g., WhatsApp, Signal, Twitter DMs), here's how:

 1.  **Open an Issue First:** Discuss the new platform.
 We need to ensure it aligns with our goals.
 2.  **Data is King:** The model is only as good as its data.
 Contribution of a **labeled dataset** (spam vs. ham messages) for that platform is the most critical step.